digitalrebar/provision/doc/arch/data.rst

-ntp_servers                        Array of string   The format is an array of IP addresses in dotted quad format. proxy-servers                      Array of objects  See below, :ref:`rs_arch_proxy_server` as well as some kickstart templates. operating-system-disk              String            A string to use as the default install drive.  /dev/sda or sda depending upon kickstart or preseed. access_keys                        Map of strings    The key is the name of the public key.
+ntp_servers                        Array of string   The format is an array of IP addresses in dotted quad format. proxy-servers                      Array of objects  See below, :ref:`rs_arch_proxy_server` as well as some kickstart templates. operating-system-disk              String            A string to use as the default install drive.  /dev/sda or sda depending upon kickstart or preseed. access-keys                        Map of strings    The key is the name of the public key.
 The value is the public key.
 All keys are placed in the .authorized_keys file of root. provisioner-default-password-hash  String            The password hash for the initial default password, **RocketSkates** provisioner-default-user           String            The initial user to create for ubuntu/debian installs dns-domain                         String            DNS Domain to use for this system's install